exploratory-io/book/import/neo4j.md

 ## 3. Preview and Import

-Click "Get Data" button to see the data back from your Neo4j database.
+Click "Preview" button to see the data back from your Neo4j database.

 ![](images/neo4j-preview.png)